 "Project Anarchy liberates game developers to freely explore gameplay ideas on mobile platforms using the same award-winning tools that console and PC developers have used for years," said Ross O'Dwyer, Head of Developer Relations at Havok.
 "This complete set of tools lends powerful graphics, physics and animation capabilities to mobile game development teams for free regardless of team and project size."

 As part of this release Havok revealed a new online hub where developers can participate in Q&A, forums and benefit from community support backed up by Havok's award-winning support team.
 Developers can also use the site to gain access to upgrades and an extensive library of resources including documentation, training courseware and video tutorials.
 Community feedback will drive regular product updates with Android-x86 support slated for release in the coming weeks.

-For more information on Project Anarchy visit: http://www.projectanarchy.com/about
+For more information on Project Anarchy visit: https://www.projectanarchy.com/about

-For more information on Havok, visit: http://www.havok.com
+For more information on Havok, visit: https://www.havok.com

 Latest News Posts